helsing72/ops/Doc/IDLLanguage.md

 1.
 `SampleData childData;`

 While this is a valid declaration it does not give us the opportunity to use the field as a ChildData.
-This because OPS tries to use static memory allocation as often as possible and this type of declaration will generate code (if allowed by the target language) that allocates the field on the stack rather than on the heap and thus not allow it to change implementation dynamically .
+This because OPS tries to use static memory allocation as often as possible and this type of declaration will generate code (if allowed by the target language) that allocates the field on the stack rather than on the heap and thus not allow it to change implementation dynamically.
 To tell the OPS code generators to allow for dynamic memory allocation and support for polymorfism the keyword virtual is used like this:

 2.